Sara Netanyahu: Family and education

 Sara Ben-Artzi (later Netanyahu) was born in the northern Israeli town of Kiryat Tiv'on, near Haifa.
 Her father, Shmuel Ben-Artzi, was a Polish-born Israeli Jewish educator, author, poet and biblical scholar, who died in 2011 at the age of 96.
 Her mother, Chava (née Paritzky; 1922–2003), was a sixth-generation Jerusalemite.
 She has three brothers, all of whom were Israel Bible Contest champions: Matanya Ben-Artzi, a professor of mathematics, Hagai Ben-Artzi, a professor of Bible and Jewish Thought, and Amatzia Ben-Artzi, a technology entrepreneur.

-She attended Greenberg High School in Kiryat Tiv'on, where she was an outstanding student.
+Netanyahu attended Greenberg High School in Kiryat Tiv'on, where she was an outstanding student.
+She completed a B.A. in psychology at Tel Aviv University in 1984 and her master's degree at the Hebrew University of Jerusalem in 1996.

+Netanyahu married Doron Neuberger in 1980.
+The couple divorced in 1987.
+In 1991, she married Benjamin Netanyahu.
+They have two sons, Yair and Avner.
+In 2010, Avner won the International Bible Contest on the national level, and came in third place on the international level.